- Home

 4. Make sure you’re eating enough healthy fats

-Examples of healthy fats include avocado, fatty fish, nuts, and seeds.
+Examples of healthy fats include avocados, fatty fish, nuts, and seeds.
 If you’d like more ideas for ways to add healthy fats to your diet, the Mediterranean diet and foods rich in omega-3s are good places to start.

 5. Exercise regularly

+Staying active is important for nervous system health.
 Among other things, exercise raises heart rate, which increases oxygen flow to the brain and releases hormones like serotonin.
 These hormones are important for brain cell and blood vessel health, as well as the development of new brain cells.

 6. Make sure you’re getting enough nerve-friendly vitamins and minerals